 With the opening of Japan’s borders in the Meiji period (1868–1912), a new age of makeup arose as a result of international exchange and extensive Westernization.
 Japan’s makeup industry started to incorporate Western trends and products.
 Meanwhile, beauty standards began to stray from the traditional look after visiting foreigners firmly rejected customs like teeth blackening and eyebrow shaving, declaring them “barbaric.”
 Rutherford Alcock, the first British diplomat to live in Japan, described the practice thusly: “When they have renewed the black varnish to the teeth, plucked out the last hair from their eyebrows, the Japanese matrons may certainly claim unrivalled pre-eminence in artificial ugliness over all their sex.”
 In 1870, the practice of teeth blackening was banned by the Japanese government, and it gradually disappeared.

 After such intense criticism, women began to focus on ways to maximize natural beauty.
 Oshiroi was replaced with skincare and powder while beni was replaced with blush and lipstick.
 It was also during this time that women started enjoying makeup not as a societal marker but simply as fashion and self-expression.
-By the end of the Taisho period (1912–1926) and into the Showa period (1926–1989), “modern girls” were mimicking European and American trends and actresses they admired on the silver screen.
+By the end of the Taisho period (1912–1926) and into the early Showa period (1926–1989), “modern girls” were mimicking European and American trends and actresses they admired on the silver screen.
 One tenet that remained from ancient tradition, however, was the idea that makeup was part of self-grooming and an important part of maintaining appearances for social interactions.

 Experiencing Beni Today